Why We're Different From Every Other Weather Site

 How We Implement This Technology

-We maintain a direct connection to the NWS Open Interface, the same system that feeds emergency services.
-This requires special authorization and technical infrastructure to handle the high-priority data stream.
+We maintain direct connections to both the NWS Open Interface (US) and ECCC CAP alert system (Canada), the same systems that feed emergency services.
+This requires special authorization and technical infrastructure to handle both high-priority data streams simultaneously.

 Real-Time Processing

-When any warning message is issued - whether new, updated, or cancelled - our systems receive and process the data within seconds.
-We parse warning details, track changes, and immediately update our live tracking map and alert systems.
+When any warning message is issued from either NWS or ECCC - whether new, updated, or cancelled - our systems receive and process the data within seconds.
+We parse warning details from both US and Canadian formats, track changes, and immediately update our live tracking map and alert systems.

 Instant Distribution

-All warning data - new, updated, extended, or cancelled - is immediately displayed to our website visitors through automatic updates, ensuring everyone sees the most current tornado warning information within 30 seconds of the National Weather Service issuing any change.
+All warning data from both countries - new, updated, extended, or cancelled - is immediately displayed to our website visitors through automatic updates, ensuring everyone sees the most current tornado warning information within 30 seconds of either the National Weather Service or Environment Canada issuing any change.

 Redundancy and Reliability